neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.level.block.entity.StructureBlockEntity#isStrict`, `setStrict` - Sets strict mode when generating structures.
 - `net.minecraft.world.level.block.sounds.AmbientDesertBlockSoundsPlayer` - A helper to play sounds for a given block, typically during `animateTick`.
 - `net.minecraft.world.level.block.state.BlockBehaviour#getEntityInsideCollisionShape` - Gets the collision shape of the block when the entity is within it.
+- `net.minecraft.world.level.border.WorldBorder`
+    - `closestBorder` - Returns a list of the closest borders to the player based on their horizontal direction.
+    - `$DistancePerDirection` - A record containing the distance from the entity of the world border in a given direction.
 - `net.minecraft.world.level.entity.PersistentEntitySectionManager#isTicking` - Returns whether the specified chunk is currently ticking.
 - `net.minecraft.world.level.levelgen.feature`
     - `AbstractHugeMushroomFeature#placeMushroomBlock` - Places a mushroom block that specified location, replacing a block if it can.